Wednesday, September 27, 2017

 Watching cars roll along rain-slicked cobblestone streets in Union City's Historic district, Vee spent his third night sitting in a coffee house across the way from The Subterranean.
 For a man that hated the taste of the drink as much as he did, it was an extra special kind of Hell that he would need it to blend in.
 A grey turtleneck and horn-rimmed glasses completed his "hipster" camouflage.
 Sipping his detested beverage, he observed the foot traffic in and out of the club, noting which patrons were likely normal (if the appellation could accurately be applied to some of the more goth individuals, with their fetish gear and latex outfits) and which could possibly be something else.
 It could take years of exposure to pick up on the subtle cues but once one knew what to look for, they stood out dramatically.

-It was whilst nursing his fifth cup of the evening that Vee saw him.
+It was while nursing his fifth cup of the evening that Vee saw him.
 Built ursine large like all

 Chodkiewicz men, Andrzej stood almost a full head above the entourage with which he arrived.
 Dressed in an obviously well tailored, and expensive, casual suit, he cut an intimidating figure.
 The club's doorman didn't hesitate to allow his group the quickest possible entry into The Subterranean.
 Finishing his cup and tossing it into a nearby wastebasket, Vee left the coffee house and jogged across the street.